asmaamirkhan/DeepLearningNotes/9-SequenceModels/2-VanishingGradients.md

 GRUs are improved version of standard recurrent neural network ✨, GRU uses _update gate and reset gate_ .
 - Basically, these are two vectors which decide what information should be passed to the output.
 - The special thing about them is that they can be trained to keep information from long ago
-  - Without washing it through time or remove information which is irrelevant to the prediction.
+  - Without washing it through time or removing information which is relevant to the prediction.

 | Gate           | Description                                 |
 | -------------- |---------------------------------------------|